 Located at the mouth of the river Hamble, Warsash was a small timber and fishing port and also a landing-place for the Hamble-Warsash ferry - an important link in an historic route between Portsmouth and Southampton.
 The area became notable in the nineteenth century for its strawberry growing.

-By 1982, helped by the arranging skills of lead trumpeter Ray Alberry, the band was performing as Warsash Brass at local fetes.
-The following year, as the band continued to grow, rehearsals moved to St Mary's Church, where they are still held today.
-When Moira moved out of the area in 1984, Ray agreed to take over as Director of Music.
+In 1984, former Royal Marine bandmaster Ray Alberry agreed to take on the role of Director of Music.
 His experience with the Royal Marines Band Service and conducting the Fareham Youth Wind Band, which he co-founded in 1970, proved invaluable and the next few years saw the band grow in strength and quality.